tuzig/www.terminal7.dev/content/aboutus.md

 ## About Us

-We believe in the Terminal and in Open Source and we're working together as an independent bootstrap not looking for investors nor exits.
+We believe in the Terminal and in Open Source communities and we're working together as an independent bootstrap not looking for investors nor exits.

 Our revenue will come from selling Terminal7 subscriptions.
 First one is an online service - peerbook.io - that lets Terminal7
 run over WebRTC and enjoy its many benefits.

 ### Team

 > **Benny Daon** - Benny is a passionate programmer since the 8bit days.